Main content

 Clement Winston was born (with the name Kalman "Kutze" Weinstein) on February 14, 1902, in the central Ukrainian city of Byelaya Tserkov, then a part of Russia.
 At the time of his birth, Winston's parents Jacob (Yacov Yosif) Weinstein, and Esther (Feige) Weinstein were in the process of emigrating from Russia with their two other children, Joseph ("Zalman") and Samuel (Shmuel).
 Esther and her sons Joseph, Samuel, and Kalman (later Clement) finally joined Jacob Weinstein, who was employed as a tailor in a clothing factory, in Philadelphia in 1905.
 The family's youngest child, Lena, was born in 1908.

-Clement attended Pennsylvania State University where he studied industrial engineering and graduated in 1923.
+Clement Winston attended Pennsylvania State University where he studied industrial engineering and graduated in 1923.
 He went on to earn a BS in education (1927), a masters in mathematics (1928), and a doctoral degree in mathematics (1929) from the University of Pennsylvania.
 He served as an instructor in math at the University of Pennsylvania from 1927 to 1933 and for the National Recovery Administration from 1933 to 1934.
 From 1935 to 1937, he worked as chief of the statistician section for a Works Progress Administration National Research Project in Philadelphia before moving to the National Resources Board from 1937 to 1938.
 From 1938 to 1942, Winston was employed by the Railroad Retirement Board and from 1942 to 1945, he served as an industrial analyst with the War Production Board.
 Clement spent the majority of his career (1945 to 1962) as an economist at the Office of Business Economics at the United States Bureau of the Budget, serving as chief of the Consumption and Markets section of the Business Structure Division.
 In 1962, he moved to the Office of Statistical Standards (or the Statistical Standards Division) where he worked on prices, price indexes and consumer expenditure surveys; statistical methodology; and retail and wholesale trade; retiring in January 1968.
 From 1947 until at least 1967, he also served as a lecturer in statistics at the Johns Hopkins University in Baltimore, Maryland.
-He and Sophie Zion married in Philadelphia in 1934.
+According to a biographical sketch (box 7, folder 9), Clement met Sophie Zion when he was sixteen.
+They married in Philadelphia in 1934.

-This collection documents Clement and Sophie Winston's personal and professional lives.
+This collection documents Clement and Sophie Winston's personal and professional lives and provides insight into the day-to-day life of a middle-class family in Washington, DC.
+This collection is arranged in four series: I. Clement Winston papers; II.
+Sophie Winston papers; III.
+Clement and Sophie Winston household papers; and IV.
+Zion and Winston family papers.
 The bulk of the material appears to have been created by Clement Winston; however, there is a significant portion of material generated by Sophie Winston and her sister, Mollie B. Zion.
-In some cases, it is difficult to ascertain the creator of material; and because Clement's professional and personal worlds appear to have been largely intertwined, the series designations are not completely rigid and there is a certain degree of overlap in materials between series (for example, copies of poems enclosed in some letters, or sketches in a few of the notebooks).
+In some cases, it is difficult to ascertain the creator of material; and because Clement Winston's professional and personal worlds appear to have been largely intertwined, the series designations are not completely rigid and there is a degree of overlap in materials between series (for example, copies of poems enclosed in some letters, or sketches in a few of the notebooks).

 People